17 Best Restaurants in Sayulita Mexico You Can’t Miss

 Where: C. Marlín 45

-My personal favourites here are the açai bowls and the coffee.
-They are blended smooth and they don’t skimp on the toppings either.
+My personal favorites here are the açai bowls and the coffee.
+They are blended smooth, and they don’t skimp on the toppings either.

 It’s a great place to just grab something to go on your way to the beach.